scheduler0/scheduler0/readme.md

 ```

 ## Configurations
-These configurations can only be set in a `config.yml` file next to the scheduler0 binary.
+These configurations should be set in a `config.yml` file next to the scheduler0 binary.
 ```shell
 LogLevel: DEBUG
 Protocol: http